Handlers

 hook.tool_name | Yes | Tool/operation to call on that hook |

-hook.args | No | Static string arguments |
+hook.args | No | Static arguments passed to the tool |

 Example: